davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 Paypal, as well as those who used a credit card) who ask for a refund get their money back in a few days.
 This seems to be good news, but I'd like to remind everybody to stay careful.
-The refunds are apparently sent from a different Paypal account than the one we paidi to in the first place, because it is allegedly blocked.
+The refunds are apparently sent from a different Paypal account than the one we paid to in the first place, because it is allegedly blocked.

 By sending us money that way, instead of issuing an "official" refund of the